 If you hold any of the following licences, you must report wholesale transactions.
 Licences include:

 * Requirements may alter each financial year

-** The Liquor Control Reform (Wholesale Liquor Supply Information) Regulations 2015 (PDF, 105KB) provides definitions of types of liquor as well as definitions of small, large or bulk containers.
+** The Liquor Control Reform (Wholesale Liquor Supply Information) Regulations 2015 (PDF, 72KB) provides definitions of types of liquor as well as definitions of bottle, cask and bulk containers.

-Full details on the information to be reported is available under 'Record keeping requirements' and the Regulations (PDF, 72KB).
+Full details on the information to be reported is available under 'Record keeping requirements' and the Regulations (PDF, 105.25 KB) (PDF, 72KB).